Azure/bicep-lz-vending/main.bicep.parameters.md

 Parameter name | Required | Description
 -------------- | -------- | -----------
 subscriptionAliasEnabled | No       | Whether to create a new Subscription using the Subscription Alias resource.
 If `false`, supply an existing Subscription's ID in the parameter named `existingSubscriptionId` instead to deploy resources to an existing Subscription.  - Type: Boolean subscriptionDisplayName | No       | The name of the subscription alias.
 The string must be comprised of a-z, A-Z, 0-9, - and _.
 The maximum length is 63 characters.
 The string must be comprised of `a-z`, `A-Z`, `0-9`, `-`, `_` and ` ` (space).
 The maximum length is 63 characters.  > The value for this parameter and the parameter named `subscriptionAliasName` are usually set to the same value for simplicity.
-But they can be different if required for a reason.  > **Not required when providing an exisiting Subscription ID via the paramater `existingSubscriptionId`**  - Type: String - Default value: `''` *(empty string)* subscriptionAliasName | No       | The name of the Subscription Alias, that will be created by this module.
+But they can be different if required for a reason.  > **Not required when providing an existing Subscription ID via the parameter `existingSubscriptionId`**  - Type: String - Default value: `''` *(empty string)* subscriptionAliasName | No       | The name of the Subscription Alias, that will be created by this module.
 The string must be comprised of `a-z`, `A-Z`, `0-9`, `-`, `_` and ` ` (space).
-The maximum length is 63 characters.  > **Not required when providing an exisiting Subscription ID via the paramater `existingSubscriptionId`**  - Type: String - Default value: `''` *(empty string)* subscriptionBillingScope | No       | The Billing Scope for the new Subscription alias, that will be created by this module.
-A valid Billing Scope starts with `/providers/Microsoft.Billing/billingAccounts/` and is case sensitive.  > See below [example in parameter file](#parameter-file) for an example  > **Not required when providing an exisiting Subscription ID via the paramater `existingSubscriptionId`**  - Type: String - Default value: `''` *(empty string)* subscriptionWorkload | No       | The workload type can be either `Production` or `DevTest` and is case sensitive.  > **Not required when providing an exisiting Subscription ID via the paramater `existingSubscriptionId`**  - Type: String existingSubscriptionId | No       | An existing subscription ID.
+The maximum length is 63 characters.  > **Not required when providing an existing Subscription ID via the parameter `existingSubscriptionId`**  - Type: String - Default value: `''` *(empty string)* subscriptionBillingScope | No       | The Billing Scope for the new Subscription alias, that will be created by this module.
+A valid Billing Scope starts with `/providers/Microsoft.Billing/billingAccounts/` and is case sensitive.  > See below [example in parameter file](#parameter-file) for an example  > **Not required when providing an existing Subscription ID via the parameter `existingSubscriptionId`**  - Type: String - Default value: `''` *(empty string)* subscriptionWorkload | No       | The workload type can be either `Production` or `DevTest` and is case sensitive.  > **Not required when providing an existing Subscription ID via the parameter `existingSubscriptionId`**  - Type: String existingSubscriptionId | No       | An existing subscription ID.
 Use this when you do not want the module to create a new subscription.
 But do want to manage the management group membership.
 A subscription ID should be provided in the example format `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`.  - Type: String - Default value: `''` *(empty string)* subscriptionManagementGroupAssociationEnabled | No       | Whether to move the Subscription to the specified Management Group supplied in the parameter `subscriptionManagementGroupId`.  - Type: Boolean subscriptionManagementGroupId | No       | The destination Management Group ID for the new Subscription that will be created by this module (or the existing one provided in the parameter `existingSubscriptionId`).  **IMPORTANT:** Do not supply the display name of the Management Group.
 The Management Group ID forms part of the Azure Resource ID. e.g., `/providers/Microsoft.Management/managementGroups/{managementGroupId}`.  > See below [example in parameter file](#parameter-file) for an example  - Type: String - Default value: `''` *(empty string)*